netxms/netxms-doc/admin/object-management.rst

      - Allow user to upload files to this node(from paths defined by filemng subagent)
    * - Manage files
      - Allow user to move, rename, delete files from this node(from paths defined by filemng subagent)
+   * - Control maintenance mode
+     -
+   * - Take screenshot
+     -
+   * - Edit maintenance journal
+     - Allow user to add or edit maintenance journal entries for this object.